 - (D) TIPRA allows you to elect whether to include income in 2010, 2011or 2012.
 Considerations for when and how to pay income taxes include: - 1.
 Plan for income taxes or using losses - 2.
-Pay from "other money"; i.e. do not use converted funds to pay taxes - 3.
-Partial conversions are allowable - 4.
+Pay from "other money"; i.e. do not use converted funds to pay taxes see Display 2 on handout - 3.
+Partial conversions are allowable consider different "pots to put money in" see Display 12 - 4.
 Alternative minimum tax - 5.
 Consider financial aid and consequences for student loans - 6.
-Consider how the extra income may affect other issues on the income tax return - (a) How much taxpayer's social security benefits are taxed - (b) How much certain high income retirees may pay for their Medicare part B - (c) How much medical expenses taxpayer can deduct subject to the 7.5 percent AGI floor - (d) How much limit taxpayer's itemized deductions - (E) Remember that RMDs are not required to be paid in the owner's lifetime so the income tax savings on the RMDs will affect the decision to convert
+Estimated income taxes - 7.
+Consider how the extra income may affect other issues on the income tax return - (a) How much taxpayer's social security benefits are taxed - (b) How much certain high income retirees may pay for their Medicare part B

-Raymond James compares \$500,000 under the following three scenarios:
+- (c) How much medical expenses taxpayer can deduct subject to the 7.5 percent AGI floor - (d) How much limit taxpayer's itemized deductions - (E) Remember that RMDs are not required to be paid in the owner's lifetime so the income tax savings on the RMDs will affect the decision to convert

--Traditional IRA
+Bernstein compares \$500,000 under the following three scenarios using their proprietary Wealth Forecasting System:

--Roth Conversion, paying the taxes from IRA monies -Roth Conversion, paying the taxes from a side fund
+- -Traditional IRA - -Roth Conversion, paying the taxes from IRA monies - -Roth Conversion, paying the taxes from a side fund